 The draftsmen were thus the experts on the stone carvings that adorn 320 York Street to this day, and Needham states authoritatively that the carved heads on the archways represent the draftsmen themselves: “Bohan, Berg, Callison, Heery, Hocker, Hogeboom, Maguire, Murray, Needham, Turner, van Rijper, and one other whose name I cannot recall.”
 Although we did not have much luck finding pictures of most of these men, we do know that the one at the top left here is Needham:

 The other head pictured, according to Needham, portrays Van Rijper.
 Van Rijper drew “The open pulpit, adjoining niche, and windows at the base of the tower in the Main Court” as well as “the niches in the corners” of the tower.
 Of the other men, Needham mentions that “Bohan made the drawing of the York Street entrance near Tower Parkway” and that “Callison worked on drawings of ornamental details for the tower.”
 As for the heads, Hocker was responsible for those.

 Although it’s technically true, then, that these heads represent men responsible for the construction of 320 York Street, the story is more complex than that.
 In fact, the heads represent the brains behind that building’s complex and self-referential ornamentation.
 As you enter the building, they dare you to try to figure out all the strange details and hidden references in the building’s architecture.
 Ultimately, and fittingly for a Hall of Graduate Studies, they urge those entering to engage in research, promising that the truth awaits those who look for it.

 Photography and archival research by Nicholas Forster

-Clio Doyle is a seventh-year PhD Candidate in English and Renaissance Studies at Yale who works on stories about the invention of agriculture in medieval and early modern literature.
+Clio Doyle is a postdoc in the English department at Yale.
+She works on stories about the invention of agriculture in medieval and early modern literature.